berops/claudie/docs/docs-overview/docs-overview.md

 # Docs Overview

-This section contains a brief subscriptions about the most important part of Claudie's documentation.
+This section contains a brief descriptions about main parts of the Claudie's documentation.

 ## Getting Started